Current Problems in Astronomy and Astrophysics

 Encyclopedia of Astronomy and Astrophysics: few-page articles on specific topics, written at a pretty high level.
 Useful for finding information about something you read in a paper.

 Each week, one of us will chose a paper for us all to read.
 We'll read it, and then the person who chose the paper will send a summary of it to the class by 9PM on Thursday.
 And each (other) student will post at least one question on the discussion board forum, also by 9PM on Thursday.
 The discussion board is available on the class Moodle page.

 Whoever's turn it is to choose a paper for a given week should already have some ideas to share with David at the end of class the previous week.
-So, when it's your turn (schedule posted above), start thinking about what paper you'd like to read about two weeks ahead of time.
+So, when it's your turn (schedule soon to be posted), start thinking about what paper you'd like to read about two weeks ahead of time.

 This semester, our focus will be on massive stars - stars at least several times as massive as the Sun, with a focus on the most massive stars, which end their lives in supernova explosions.

 The goals of this class are to learn how to search and use the astronomical literature, to read papers critically, to apply your knowledge of physics and astronomy to research problems of current interest, and to learn about new developments in astrophysics.

 Each week we will read a paper and meet for an hour to discuss it.
 We will take turns choosing the paper.
 The person who chooses the week's paper will write a short summary, to be sent out the night before our meeting, and will also introduce the paper at the beginning of class.
 Everyone else will come up with a question about something that puzzled you about the paper, or about something that you found interesting.
 You must post your question to Moodle's discussion board by 9PM on Thursday.